Xyfir/Documentation/xyfir-buttons/help.md

 A URL match string that matches all possible urls is called a 'global' match.

-# Xyfir Buttons' Button and Preset Repository

-All buttons and presets that anyone creates through Xyfir Buttons are automatically added to our remote repository.
-This means anyone can access, download, and modify the buttons or presets that you create.
-It is possible to create 'unlisted' buttons and presets, that will not show up in the search results, but it does not make it completely private.
-You should avoid creating a button or preset that contains any sensitive data that you do not wish to be public.

-Because anyone can create presets or buttons, you should be very careful downloading from untrusted sources.
-View the source code if you understand it, check the comments, and check the reputation of the creator, to help determine if a preset or button is safe to download.

-## Forking

-Xyfir Buttons' forking system allows users to create duplicates of their own, or another user's preset or button.
-By forking an item, a duplicate of that item will be created under your account with a new id.
-Only the item's necessary data is duplicated, not things like comments, download stats, or anything else.

-If a user somehow finds an unlisted preset or button, it *can* be forked and made completely public.

 # Keyboard Commands

 `SHIFT + ALT + X` enters Xyfir Buttons into listening mode.
 The next key pressed (after letting go of the previous keys), will trigger an action if the key is matched to a command.